-Portable devices include laptops, iPads, smartphones etc are often specifically used by staff members.
-They are an essential tool for the success of the school and its staff as an enabler for an on-time, anytime, anywhere information culture.
-They provide a significant boost to flexibility of ICT facilities for all staff.
+Portable devices include laptops, iPads etc which are specifically used by staff members.
+Such devices are an essential tool for the success of the school and its staff as an enabler for an on-time, anytime, anywhere information culture.

 Portable devices are at significant risk from:

-- Theft or accidental damage - Data loss, theft, misuse or corruption Data may be stored locally which is then potentially at risk from loss or corruption and especially theft or misuse as it is transported outside the school environment - Security Attacks vulnerability to virus and spyware attacks through virtue of being connected to the internet through ISP's other than the schools; potentially circumventing local filtering if not on school's WiFi network.
+- Theft or accidental damage - Data loss, theft, misuse or corruption data may be stored locally which is then potentially at risk from loss or corruption and especially theft or misuse as it is transported outside the school environment - Security Attacks vulnerability to virus and spy-ware attacks through virtue of being connected to the internet through ISP's other than the school's